 Florence isn’t the cheapest city to visit, but there are still some budget options like the Hostel Archi Rossi.
 Surprisingly close to Old Town, this hostel has everything you expect from a hostel, plus air-conditioning and a good breakfast included in the rate.
 For more on how to save on visiting Florence, take a look at our backpacking guide to Florence.

 For more accommodation options in Florence check out Booking.com.
 They continuously offer the best rates and their custom service is on point.
+Airbnb is another great place to look.
+For recommendations check out our list of the best Airbnbs in Florence.

 The Perfect 3-Day Florence Itinerary